Delorency/drf-flower/README.md

-# drf-ubudesk
+# drf-flower

-API for https://github.com/Delorency/nextjs-ubudesk (not finish)
+API for https://github.com/Delorency/reactjs-flower (not finish)